com-mr-apps/JNordVPNManager/README.md

  Please note that java must be in your path and this assumes cal.jar is in your current directory.
 Basic command line topics and I won't go into detail here.

-## SNAP (! in preparation!)
+## SNAP

 [![JNordVPNManager](https://snapcraft.io/j-nordvpn-manager/badge.svg)](https://snapcraft.io/j-nordvpn-manager)

-I would encourage anyone with a supported Linux platform to use snap.
 See [Snapcraft Homepage](https://snapcraft.io) for more information.
 You can download, install, and keep JNordVPNManager up to date automatically by installing the snap via:

 `sudo snap install j-nordvpn-manager`  (Assuming snap is installed)

-This will install the application into a sandbox where it is separate from other applications.
+This will install the application into a sandbox where it is separated from other applications.

+### Important:
+Because snaps restrict the execution of commands outside of their own sandbox, JNordVPN Manager will run in "Installation" mode: The created Desktop Icon has the extension '(install)'.
+The application should be run after each snap installation/update from the snap in 'Install mode' to create a new desktop file that runs JNordVPN Manager from the snap installation with the Java command outside of the sandbox.

 To deinstall type: